 Already in the first century, Dioscorides (Greek physician, pharmacologist and botanist) wrote in the “De Materia Medica” about several plants that can be beneficial for treating menopause.

 Herbal medicine can support women that may experience many different symptoms during the menopause.

-Most of the symptoms can be improved with the use of natural remedies.
+Most of the symptoms can improve with the use of herbal remedies and nutrition.

 Supplement for Menopause